tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 One thing may have been puzzling you up until now.
 If we went through all that trouble explaining what strings were, why was it so easy for the associative array (a.k.a. object in TS/JS) to use them?
 In the case with our object, a hash map is actually being used to generate the values of where to store the values in the object variable.
-This means that it takes a key like "id" and runs a function (numerical operation) on the characters "i" and "d", and then is returned an number at the end.
+This means that it takes a key like `"id"` and runs a function (numerical operation) on the characters `"i"` and `"d"`, and then is returned an number at the end.
 This can get as complicated or simple as you want.
 Usually the more cryptography involved, the more mathematically intensive this becomes.
 Luckily this is taken care of for us, so we do not have to worry about the specifics.